IvanShepeta/password-manager/README.md

 # 🔐 Password Manager

 A simple password manager built with Python.
-This tool helps generate and store passwords securely, making it easier to keep track of multiple accounts.
+Part of my learning journey in the *100 Days of Code: The Complete Python Pro Bootcamp*.

 ---